Configuring the WaterkenTM server

 config files

-The next.next.next.root setting of server.json provides the path to a folder containing files to be served, such as CSS files and Javascript.
-By default, this setting refers to the www/ folder created by the waterken-server distribution.
+The next.next.root setting of server.json sets the path to a folder containing files to be served, such as CSS files and Javascript.
+By default, this setting refers to the config/file/ folder created by the waterken-server distribution.

 known MIME types

-mime.json provides an array of known MIME types to be consulted when serving files from the www/ folder.
+The mime.json setting provides an array of known MIME types consulted when serving static web pages.

-vatRootFolder.json specifies the root folder of all persistent vats
+The vatRootFolder.json setting specifies the root folder for all persistent vats.

 server ports